OWASP/Top10/2017/en/0xa4-xxe.md

 Applications and in particular XML-based web services or downstream integrations might be vulnerable to attack if:

-* Your application accepts XML directly or XML uploads, especially from untrusted sources, or inserts untrusted data into XML documents, which is then parsed by an XML processor
+* Your application accepts XML directly or XML uploads, especially from untrusted sources, or inserts untrusted data into XML documents, which is then parsed by an XML processor.
 * Any of the XML processors in the application or SOAP based web services has [document type definitions (DTDs)](https://en.wikipedia.org/wiki/Document_type_definition) enabled.
 As the exact mechanism for disabling DTD processing varies by processor, it is recommended that you consult a reference such as the [OWASP XXE Prevention Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).
 * If your application uses SOAP prior to version 1.2, it is likely susceptible to XXE attacks if XML entities are being passed to the SOAP framework.
 * SAST tools can help detect XXE in source code, although manual code review is the best alternative in large, complex applications with many integrations.